Kim Schrier: 2018

 No Democrat had ever been elected to represent the district and Reichert had been seen as a relatively safe incumbent, but his decision to retire left the seat as a potential Democratic pickup in an election year already leaning toward the Democratic Party.

-Schrier advanced from the top-two primary, narrowly defeating attorney Jason Rittereiser, and advancing to face Republican nominee Dino Rossi in the general election.
+Schrier advanced from the top-two primary, narrowly defeating attorney Jason Rittereiser, and advancing to face Republican Dino Rossi in the general election.
 The 8th district campaign attracted $25 million in spending, making it the most expensive in state history and one of the costliest nationally in 2018, including controversial attack ads from the Rossi campaign.
-One such ad, paid for by the Washington State Republican Party, nicknamed Schrier "Dr. Tax" and depicted her holding a large stack of $20 bills.
-The ad was perceived as antisemitic, fulfilling stereotypes about Jewish greed.
+One such ad nicknamed Schrier "Dr. Tax" and depicted her holding a large stack of $20 bills.
+The ad was perceived as antisemitic by The Washington Post.

 Schrier won the general election with 52% of the vote.
+Although Rossi won 3 of the 4 counties in the district, Schrier won the district's portion of King County by nearly 30,000 votes, almost double her overall margin of 15,000 votes.

 2020

 Schrier ran for reelection.
 She advanced from the top-two primary in first place and faced the second-place finisher, Republican U.S. Army veteran and Amazon senior project manager Jesse Jensen.
 Schrier won the general election with 51.7% of the vote.